 I believe that programming languages and artificial intelligence algorithms have a tremendous capacity to augment human creativity, and I explore this through music.
-Although I also sometimes compose music without the involvement of a machine, much of my current musical work has focused on using the computer as a partner in the composition process rather than simply as a tool for more standard music production.
-I have also recently been experimenting with sound manipulation and visualizations.
+Although I also sometimes compose music without the involvement of a machine, much of my recent music has focused on using the computer as a partner in the creative process rather than simply as a tool for more standard music production.

 Algorithmic Compositions using Kulitta